This is the multi-page printable view of this section. Click here to print.

 - The feature to upload Java Runtime executable files has been added.

-- You can fetch and configure a Java Runtime executable archive file (.jar/.zip) to Object Storage.
+- You can import and configure a Java Runtime executable archive file (.jar/.zip) in Object Storage.

-- It is a serverless computing-based FaaS (Function as a Service) that easily runs function-style applications without the need for server provisioning.
+- It is a serverless computing‑based FaaS (Function as a Service) that lets you easily run function‑style applications without server provisioning.